YAshT10/Pipelined-Processor-Simulation/README.md

 It is a five-stage instruction pipeline: IF-ID-EX-MEM-WB The instructions are to be of a fixed length of 2 bytes each.

+The instruction description can be found in the Problem Statement pdf.

 All the input files are in the input folder, ICache.txt - stores instructions in 1 byte each line.
 DCache.txt- stores initial memory data.